tylersatre/serena/README.md

 (e.g., to not read bodies of code symbols unnecessarily), but we found that Claude is not always very good in being frugal (Gemini seemed better at it).
 You can explicitly instruct it to not read the bodies if you know that it's not needed.

-### Combining Serena with Other MCP Servers

-When using Serena through an MCP Client, you can use it together with other MCP servers.
-However, beware of tool name collisions!
-See info on that above.

-Currently, there is a collision with the popular Filesystem MCP Server.
-Since Serena also provides filesystem operations, there is likely no need to ever enable these two simultaneously.

 ### Serena's Logs: The Dashboard and GUI Tool